Emergence of radial orientation selectivity: Effect of cell density changes and eccentricity in a layered network: Introduction

 This paper is organised as follows. \sec{\ref{sec:ntwk}} introduces the network and neuron models used, based on \citepos{Lin86a} network.
 Radial eigenfunctions and eigenvalues are analytically derived for the simplified learning equation, for which the homeostatic parameters are set to zero, and then extended via perturbation analysis to the full system in \sec{\ref{sec:radial_eigen}}.
-Finally, eigenfunctions and eigenvalues are found in Cartesian coordinates in \sec{\ref{sec:cartesian_eigen}}, and compared to the radial eigenfunctions.
+Eigenfunctions and eigenvalues are also derived in Cartesian coordinates in \sec{\ref{sec:radial_eigen}} and compared to the radial eigenfunctions.
+Finally, we show in \sec{\ref{sec:emergence_radial}} that the introduction of radially dependent synaptic connectivity distributions in the first layer generates radial orientation selectivity in the third layer of the network.